raceintospace/raceintospace/TESTING.md

 ## CI

-Tests run automatically on every push and pull request via `.github/workflows/CI.yaml` across four matrix entries: `windows-vcpkg`, `linux-vcpkg`, `linux-release`, and `macos-vcpkg`.
+Tests run automatically on all pull requests and every push to master branch via `.github/workflows/CI.yaml` across four matrix entries: `windows-vcpkg`, `linux-vcpkg`, `linux-release`, and `macos-vcpkg`.
 Results are published as GitHub check annotations on PRs.